giantgun/sbtc-pool/README.md

 This contract is designed for use on the Stacks testnet/mainnet.
 Use the **Stacks CLI** and **Clarity REPL** for deployment and testing.

-## 👥 Authors

-Built by [CulturedBadBoy].
-Contributions and feedback welcome!